genbing99/SoftNet-SpotME/README.md

 <blockquote> Open the SOFTNet_Spotting.ipynb and run the codes follow the instruction given inside.
 The evaluation for TP, FP, FN, F1-Score is returned at the last piece of code. </blockquote>

 ### Note for pre-trained weights
 The pre-trained weights for CAS(ME)<sup>2</sup >and SAMM Long Videos with macro and micro-expression separately are located under folder SOFTNet_Weights.
 You may load the weights at SOFTNet_Spotting.ipynb for evaluation.
-However, the result is slightly different with the result given in table shown above.
+However, the result is slightly different from the result given in the table shown above.

+##### Please email me at genbing67@gmail.com if you have any inquiries or issues.